atsushii/atsushii/README.md

 # Hi there 🍣 I'm Atsushi

-Software Engineer focuses on the backend and infrastructure.
+Software Engineer with 2 years of experience focusing on the backend and infrastructure.
+Regularly writes dev.to the article what I learned.
+Perssionating to build something new to solve problems.

+Currently, building on MigratusAI to help people migrate overseas with less cost and missed opportunities.

 📩 Contact:
 - atsushimiyamoto07@gmail.com